henrik-andersen/equivalent-approaches-clpm/README.md

 # Contact

-For questions and comments, please email me at: henrik.andersen@soziologie.tu-chemnitz.de
+For questions and comments, please email me at: henrik.andersen@soziologie.tu-chemnitz.de.